AcademySoftwareFoundation/aswf-sample-project/README.md

 #### Azure DevOps CLI Configuration

-From this point on we will attempt to configure Azure DevOps from the CLI as much as possible.
+From this point on we will configure Azure DevOps from the CLI as much as possible.
 For more general documentation see [Azure DevOps CLI](https://docs.microsoft.com/en-us/azure/devops/cli/?view=azure-devops#how-to-guides).
+Each section is assumed to depend on the previous one to avoid repeating commands such as setting environment variables.
+The syntax is for `bash`, but the `az` command line tool works similarly on Windows.

 1. [Install the Azure CLI on your local system](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli):